cludwell/sidequest/progress.md

 -iterating through chat history and displaying chat bubbles -create character page cleaned up from testing and debugging

+10/5
+-Paid for 10 bucks worth of credit on Chat api

 TO DO
 -pass character object to dungeonmaster page